Rulemaking for Packaged Terminal Air Conditioners and Heat Pumps Standards

-DOE published a notice of public meeting and availability of the framework document regarding energy conservation standards for packaged terminal air conditioners and heat pumps standards.
-78 FR 12252 (February 22, 2013).
+DOE published a notice of proposed rulemaking and public meeting regarding energy conservation standards for packaged terminal air conditioners and packaged terminal heat pumps.79 FR 55538 (September 16, 2014).

 The packaged terminal air conditioners and heat pumps energy conservation standards rulemaking docket EERE–2012–BT–STD–0029 contains all notices, public comments, public meeting transcripts, and supporting documents.
 For the latest information on the planned timing of future DOE regulatory milestones, see the current Office of Management and Budget Unified Agenda of Regulatory and Deregulatory Actions.
 All planned dates are preliminary and subject to change.